-- If the suspicions implicate both the Benefice Safeguarding Officer and the Clergy Safeguarding Lead, then the report should be made in the first instance to the Diocesan Safeguarding Officer, Victoria Kellett tel no: 01733 887040 (safeguarding@peterborough-diocese.org.uk).
-Outside of office hours, from 5pm, advice can be sought from the Thirtyone:eight safeguarding helpline on 0303 003 1111, selecting option 2.
-Thirtyone:eight is an independent safeguarding charity which works in close partnership with the Diocesan Safeguarding Team (DST).
-The DST receives notification of any advice given by Thirtyone:eight, however, you will need to clearly state that you are calling from the Diocese of Peterborough. - Where the concern is about a child, the Benefice Safeguarding Officer, in consultation with the Diocesan Safeguarding Adviser, should contact Northamptonshire's Multi-Agency Safeguarding Hub (MASH) - a joint Children's Social Services and Police Team.
-Where the concern is regarding an adult in need of protection contact Adult Social Services or take advice from Thirtyone:eight as above. - The MASH's office telephone number (office hours) is 0300 126 7000.
+- If the suspicions implicate both the Benefice Safeguarding Officer and the Clergy Safeguarding Lead, then the report should be made in the first instance to the Diocesan Safeguarding Advisor, Carole Fitzsimons tel no: 01733 887040 (safeguarding@peterborough-diocese.org.uk). - Where the concern is about a child, the Benefice Safeguarding Officer, in consultation with the Diocesan Safeguarding Adviser, should contact Northamptonshire's Multi-Agency Safeguarding Hub (MASH) - a joint Children's Social Services and Police Team.
+Where the concern is regarding an adult in need of protection contact Adult Social Services or take advice from CCPAS as above. - The MASH's office telephone number (office hours) is 0300 126 7000.
 The out of hours emergency number is 01604 626938 - The local Adult Social Services office telephone number (office hours) is 0300 126 3000.
 The out of hours emergency number is 01604 626938. - Suspicions must not be discussed with anyone other than those nominated above.
-A written record of the concerns should be made in accordance with these procedures and kept in a secure place - Whilst allegations or suspicions of abuse will normally be reported to the Benefice Safeguarding Officer, the absence of the Benefice Safeguarding Officer or Deputy should not delay referral to Social Services, the Police or taking advice from the Diocesan Safeguarding Officer or Thirtyone:eight. - The Leadership will support the Benefice Safeguarding Officer/Deputy in their role, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis - It is, of course, the right of any individual as a citizen to make a direct referral to the safeguarding agencies or seek advice from the Diocesan Safeguarding Adviser or Thirtyone:eight. although the Leadership hope that members of the place of worship/organisation will use this procedure.
+A written record of the concerns should be made in accordance with these procedures and kept in a secure place - Whilst allegations or suspicions of abuse will normally be reported to the Benefice Safeguarding Officer, the absence of the Benefice Safeguarding Officer or Deputy should not delay referral to Social Services, the Police or taking advice from the Diocesan Safeguarding Officer or CCPAS - The Leadership will support the Benefice Safeguarding Officer/Deputy in their role, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis - It is, of course, the right of any individual as a citizen to make a direct referral to the safeguarding agencies or seek advice from the Diocesan Safeguarding Adviser or CCPAS, although the Leadership hope that members of the place of worship/organisation will use this procedure.
 If, however, the individual with the concern feels that the Benefice Safeguarding Officer/Deputy has not responded appropriately, or where they have a disagreement with the Benefice Safeguarding Officer(s) as to the appropriateness of a referral they are free to contact an outside agency direct.
 We hope by making this statement that the Leadership demonstrate its commitment to effective safeguarding and the protection of all those who are vulnerable.

-The role of the Benefice Safeguarding Officer/Deputy is to collate and clarify the precise details of the allegation or suspicion, consult with the Diocesan Safeguarding Officer and pass this information on to statutory agencies who have a legal duty to investigate.
+The role of the Benefice Safeguarding Officer/Deputy is to collate and clarify the precise details of the allegation or suspicion, consult with the Diocesan Safeguarding Advisor and pass this information on to statutory agencies who have a legal duty to investigate.